Mississippi State Sovereignty Commission: Williams administration

 John Bell Williams served as governor of Mississippi from 1968 to 1972.
 He paid more direct attention to the commission than his predecessor, regularly convening meetings of its members and typically attending them in person.
 Williams placed emphasis on the agency's investigative activities, appointing a former FBI agent, W. Webb Burke, as its director in September 1968 but neglecting to fill the public relations director role.
 In a 1971 internal report, Burke omitted any mention of public relations but summarized the commission's activities as "conducting investigations into matters of interest to the public and which matters pertain to tax supported institutions."
-During this time the commission followed up on requests form local officials to investigate civil rights-related activities and examined drug use and disruptions on university campuses.
+During this time the commission followed up on requests from local officials to investigate civil rights-related activities and examined drug use and disruptions on university campuses.

 Demise and legacy

 Closure of the commission

 In the 1971 state elections, Bill Waller was elected governor and William F. Winter—a former legislator who had opposed the commission's creation—was elected lieutenant governor.
 At the time they took office, the commission was conducting little business.
 Both men demurred on making their allotted appointments to the commission and avoided attending its monthly meetings, sending representatives in their stead.
 After the legislature approved funding for the commission to continue in 1973, Waller vetoed the appropriation.
 Winter attended the commission's last meeting in June to acknowledge the suspension of funding, and the commission was effectively shut down on June 30.

-Six cabinets containing the body's records were placed in the custody of the Mississippi Secretary of State and then stowed in the underground vault of the Vital Records Center in Flora.
+Six file cabinets containing the body's records were placed in the custody of the Mississippi Secretary of State and then stowed in the underground vault of the Vital Records Center in Flora.
 In January 1977 a bill was introduced in the Mississippi Legislature to abolish the commission and dispose of its assets.
 After intense debate over what to do about the agency's records, the legislature decided to have them sealed at the Mississippi Department of Archives and History until July 1, 2027.
 Governor Cliff Finch signed the bill into law on March 4, and that day the secretary of state's office handed the files over to the Department of Archives and History, comprising the filing cabinets, two cardboard boxes of financial records, a meeting minute book, and two loose manila folders.
 Several days later a package of other records kept in the governor's office was handed over to the archives.
 The department locked all the relevant records in its vault.